YesratRahman/Yesrat-Rahman-Portfolio/README.md

    * Computer Science Major

 ### Summary
 Dedicated Full Stack Engineer with hands on experience of using tools such as Spring Boot, Angular, Vue.js, JPA/Hibernate, REST, and SQL Databases.
 Demonstrates the capability of maintaining code by fixing bugs as well as conducting end to end testing.
-Highly skilled at collaborating with team members to ship beautiful products with deadline.
+Highly skilled at collaborating with team members to ship beautiful products within deadline.

 <hr><hr>

 ## Personal Projects
-### Owner and Creator
-#### Personal Wallet
+### Personal Wallet

-### Owner and Creator
+#### Owner and Creator
+   * A full-stack web application which will help users to keep track of their daily incomes and expenses along with showcasing charts and graphs to help them          better understand their savings behavior.
+   * The technologies used for the backend are Spring Boot, Java, Maven dependencies, JDBC template with PostgreSQL for database.
+   * The frontend technologies are Angular, Typescript, HTML, CSS.
+### Find My Paradise
 #### Contributor
+   *

 <hr><hr>